|

 Final reports in English (20 pages max in length each, excluding appendices) consistent with Search branding and standards for baseline and assessment report:

 Timeline: Search expects to finalize the recruitment of the consultant by the last week of February 2023.
-(The extension of the job advertising period will push the below timeline approximately one month ahead)

 Minimum Qualification, Skills and Experience Required: